AdityaMuppala/adityamuppala.github.io/_pages/teaching105.md

 2. *Microelectronic Circuits* by Sedra and Smith
 3. *Fundamentals of Microelectronics* by Behzad Razavi
 4. *Analog: Inexact Science, Vibrant Art* by Ali Hajimiri

 ---

-# Lecture Recordings and Notes
-Lecture recordings will be available through course capture.
-Students registered in the class can access them through the YouTube link which will be posted above along with the notes.
-The notes will also be posted to bCourses.

----